Anti defection Law in India

 Article 21 of the Constitution

 Article 21 is the soul of the Indian Constitution.
-It contains an ocean of rights within it.
-To this, the apex court of India has given a living body by expanding its scope and ambit.
+It contains an ocean of rights.
+The Supreme Court of India has given it a living body by expanding its scope and ambit.
 This makes the Article a complete theory to be researched.

 Continue Reading about 2 years ago